Mould-affected housing in Australia: What we know, what we don’t know and who’s at risk?

 Lisa is currently undertaking a PhD at Queensland University of Technology (QUT).
 Her current research explores the root cause, risk and impacts to health and economic wellbeing related to dampness and mould in Australian housing.

-Prior to the PhD, Lisa practiced interior design and interior architecture for commercial and residential clients for over 25 years.
+Prior to the PhD, Lisa practiced interior design for commercial and residential clients for over 25 years.
 Lisa’s specialist interest is in creating healthier indoor spaces.